-Nadhim Zahawi fails to address fine as he says tax error ‘careless not deliberate‘

-Nadhim Zahawi fails to address fine but says tax error ‘careless not deliberate’
+Nadhim Zahawi admits tax chiefs found he was ‘careless’

+Nadhim Zahawi fights for political life after Tory chair admits tax chiefs found he was ‘careless’

-The Tory party chair is under pressure after it was claimed he had paid a penalty of more than £1m to settle an investigation into his tax affairs
+Ex-chancellor responds to reports he paid penalty of more than £1m to settle an investigation into his tax affairs

-Nadhim Zahawi has released a statement on the recent “confusion about his finances”, in which he fails to provide details of a “million pound” fine he is reported to have paid to the taxman.

-The Tory party chair is under pressure after it was claimed he had paid a penalty of more than £1m to settle an investigation into his tax affairs.
+Nadhim Zahawi has revealed that tax chiefs found he had made a “careless” rather than “deliberate” error as he settled his tax dispute with a multimillion pound settlement.

+But the Tory party chair also admitted that HMRC rejected his claim about the amount of money that had been filed in his father’s name.

 Labour said the statement “blows a hole” in the minister’s previous accounts of the situation, and that it raises more questions.
 The Liberal Democrats have called for an independent investigation.

-Mr Zahawi’s statement, released on Saturday afternoon, said: “As a senior politician I know that scrutiny and propriety are important parts of public life.
-Twenty-two years ago I co-founded a company called YouGov.
-I’m incredibly proud of what we achieved.
-It is an amazing business that has employed thousands of people and provides a world-beating service.

-“When we set it up, I didn’t have the money or the expertise to go it alone.
-So I asked my father to help.
-In the process, he took founder shares in the business in exchange for some capital and his invaluable guidance.
-Twenty-one years later, when I was being appointed chancellor of the Exchequer, questions were being raised about my tax affairs.
-I discussed this with the Cabinet Office at the time.”
+Earlier this week, senior Tories warned Mr Zahawi’s position was “unsustainable”, with one former minister warning: “A judgement needs to be made about whether this storm can be weathered and a line is drawn or it hangs over the chairman and overshadows [his role].”

-Labour called on the prime minister to sack Mr Zahawi, with deputy leader Angela Rayner describing the former chancellor’s position as “untenable”.
+Labour also called on the prime minister to sack Mr Zahawi, with deputy leader Angela Rayner describing the former chancellor’s position as “untenable”.

-The Sun on Sunday reported that Mr Zahawi had settled a tax dispute relating to an offshore company registered in Gibraltar to hold shares in YouGov, the polling company he co-founded.
+Last week The Sun on Sunday reported that Mr Zahawi had settled a tax dispute relating to an offshore company registered in Gibraltar which had held shares in YouGov.

-YouGov’s 2009 annual report showed a more than 10 per cent shareholding by the Gibraltar-registered Balshore Investments Ltd, and described the company as the “family trust of Nadhim Zahawi”.
-At the time, Mr Zahawi was an executive director of YouGov.

-Mr Zahawi’s statement went on: “Following discussions with HMRC, they agreed that my father was entitled to founder shares in YouGov, though they disagreed about the exact allocation.
-They concluded that this was a ‘careless and not deliberate’ error.

-“So that I could focus on my life as a public servant, I chose to settle the matter and pay what they said was due, which was the right thing to do.

-“Additionally, HMRC agreed with my accountants that I have never set up an offshore structure, including Balshore Investments, and that I am not the beneficiary of Balshore Investments.
-This matter was resolved prior to my appointments as chancellor of the Duchy of Lancaster and subsequently chairman of the party I love so much.
-When I was appointed by the prime minister, all my tax affairs were up to date.”

-Labour party chair Anneliese Dodds described it as a “carefully worded statement”, calling on Mr Zahawi to publish all related correspondence with HMRC.
+Reacting to Mr Zahawi’s statement on Saturday, Labour party chair Anneliese Dodds described it as “carefully worded” and called on him to publish all related correspondence with HMRC.

 She added: “In the middle of the biggest cost of living crisis in a generation, the public will rightly be astonished that anyone could claim that failing to pay millions of pounds’ worth of tax is a simple matter of ‘carelessness’.